MinghuiChen43/awesome-deep-phenomena/README.md

   - Hongyang Zhang, Yihan Wu, Heng Huang.
   - Key Word: Robustness.
   - <details><summary>Digest</summary> In this work, we study the sample complexity of robust interpolation problem when the data are in a unit ball.
 We show that both too many data and small data hurt robustness.

+- A Data-Augmentation Is Worth A Thousand Samples: Exact Quantification From Analytical Augmented Sample Moments. [[paper]](https://arxiv.org/abs/2202.08325)
+  - Randall Balestriero, Ishan Misra, Yann LeCun. *NeurIPS 2022*
+  - Key Word: Data Augmentation.
+  - <details><summary>Digest</summary> We derive several quantities in close-form, such as the expectation and variance of an image, loss, and model's output under a given DA distribution.
+Those derivations open new avenues to quantify the benefits and limitations of DA.
+For example, we show that common DAs require tens of thousands of samples for the loss at hand to be correctly estimated and for the model training to converge.

 ### Others: 2021